4neesh/DevBlog/src/posts/003AOPbasics.md

 On line 1 we use the <strong>@Around</strong> type Advice.
 The Around Advice is much different to Before or After as it is intercepting the method call to the application.
 You will see on line 2 that the method returns an <code class="language-java">Object</code>.<br>
 The business logic expects the call to countPlayers to return an int.
 The Around Advice will intercept that method, but it now has the responsibility to retain the business logic and return an int.<br>
-This is achieved in 3 key sections of the Around Advice type: {line 4}, {line 6}, and {lines 8 & 9}.<br>
+The process of receiving, processing, and returning the int is achieved in 3 key sections of the Around Advice type: {line 4}, {line 6}, and {lines 8 & 9}.<br>
 Line 4 will be the business logic processed Before the countPlayers method is called. <br>
-Line 6 will utilise the <strong>ProceedingJoinPoint</strong> to execute the actual countPlayers method.<br>
+Line 6 will use the <strong>ProceedingJoinPoint</strong> to execute the actual countPlayers method.<br>
-PJP for short, acts as the connection between the Advice and the countPlayers method.
-By using <code class="language-java">.proceed()</code>, we are telling the Advice to allow the method to be executed in the application.<br>
+ProceedingJoinPoint acts as the connection between the Advice and the <code class="language-java">countPlayers()</code> Joinpoint.
+By calling <code class="language-java">.proceed()</code>, we are telling the Advice to continue with executing the Joinpoint in the application.<br>
-PJP.proceed is a unique method to the @Around Advice as it sits on both sides of the Joinpoint.<br>
+<code class="language-java">proceedingJoinPoint.proceed()</code> is a unique method to the @Around Advice as it sits on both sides of the Joinpoint.<br>
 By default, the <code class="language-java">.proceed()</code> method will return an Object.
 We have defined an Object as the result on line 6, however this can be wrapped in an Integer and returned.<br>
-On Lines 8 and 9, we process the business logic for after the method has returned and then return the int back to the application as it would have expected had the Advice not been called.
+On lines 8 and 9, we process the business logic for after the method has returned and then return the int back to the application as it would have expected had the Advice not been used.
 </p>
 <p>
-On Line 12 we use the <strong>@AfterReturning</strong> Advice to process information after countPlayers has returned an Object (int).<br>
+On Line 12 we use the <strong>@AfterReturning</strong> Advice to process information after <code class="language-java">countPlayers()</code> has returned an Object (otherwise an int).<br>
 The argument to the Advice, however, does not only consist of a Pointcut expression.
 We define the Pointcut to the variable "pointcut", then we also define a String called "return" to the "returning" property.<br>
 The value of "returning" is used in the Advice method.
-The "returning" value is obtained from the countPlayers method and passed into the Advice method which is then used with business logic.<br>
+The "returning" value is obtained from <code class="language-java">countPlayers()</code> and passed into the Advice method which is then passed back to the main method.<br>
-We could use the result in the business logic and return it to the application adjusting the method signature (on line 13) and returning int, however this example will only return void.<br>
+We could use the result from <code class="language-java">countPlayers()</code> in the Advice and return it to the application by adjusting the method signature (on line 13) and returning int at the end of the method, however this example will only return void.<br>
-On line 13 we can see the method will take in an int which comes directly from the countPlayers method.
+On line 13 we can see the method will take an int argument which comes directly from <code class="language-java">countPlayers()</code>.
 The business logic is processed on line 15. <br>
-The AfterReturning Advice intercepts the method response from countPlayers which sends the int back to the application by processing a small piece of business logic before returning the int to the application.<br>
+The AfterReturning Advice intercepts the method response from <code class="language-java">countPlayers()</code> which sends the int back to the application by processing a small piece of business logic.<br>
-The diagram below illustrates the movement of values between the countPlayers method and the Advice, before being returned to the application:
+The diagram below illustrates the movement of Objects between the <code class="language-java">countPlayers()</code> and the Advice, before being returned to the main method:
 </p>

 ![AfterReturning Advice flow](../../src/images/03AfterReturning.png)

 <p>
-The current application does not throw an Exception, but if we were to change the playersOnPitch value in the FootballGame class, the countPlayers method would throw an Exception.<br>
+The current application does not throw an Exception, but if we were to change the <code class="language-java">playersOnPitch</code> value in the FootballGame class, <code class="language-java">countPlayers()</code> would throw an Exception.<br>
 On line 18 we have defined the Advice in a similar pattern to the AfterReturning Advice.
 Instead of using the "returning" parameter, we are using "throwing", and we pass the Exception into the Advice method as a Throwable on line 19.<br>
 On line 21, we simply process the message of the exception before allowing the Exception to be sent to the application.<br>
 In real business logic, we may log the Exception or transform it before sending it back to the application. <br>